-Getting your young kids to share a room can seem a bit daunting for many.
+Getting an older sibling to successfully be room sharing with a younger sibling can seem a bit daunting for many.
 The good news is that it doesn’t have to be!
 My girls shared a room for over 5 years and the arrangement worked out beautifully!
-I’m going to share with you my top room-sharing tips for you- have a listen!
+I’m going to share with you my top sibling room sharing tips for you- have a listen!

 Want to get your little one consistently sleeping 11-12 hours at night so you can be a functioning human?
 Join my FREE training HERE!